dessyd/NASA-API/README.md

 ## Configuration

-Create a `api.conf` file with the following structure:
+Create a `apis.conf` file with the following structure:

 ```ini
 [nasa]